bob-wightman/mtb-points-of-interest/README.md

 # mtb-points-of-interest

 This is a set of locations that may be of use to bikepackers or those on ITTs, mainly those found at selfsupporteduk.net.
-The initial set is based around the ITT routes but isn't exclusive to them.
+The initial set is based around those ITT routes but isn't exclusive to them.

 ## Files